djehuty/djehuty/README.md

 ### Implementation

 The next component may be the most obvious in our system.
-For every interface, there is at least one implementation.
+For every interface, there is at least one *implementation*.
 For the system to be useful, there will actually be many implementations of the same interface.
 Only here does the code specialize.
 That is, an implementation can optimize freely as long as it abides by the specifications.